nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/4_composing_objects.md

 Java technology specifications, such as servlets and JDBC.
 In this case, assuming class are thread-safe or acquire an arbitrary lock is risky.

-When developing a class, you are responsible to document concurrent policy, in a way that minimizes as many as assumptions for your colleagues and customers.
+When developing a class, you are responsible to document concurrent policies, in a way that minimizes as many as assumptions for your colleagues and customers.

 In some cases, we can imply the class is thread-safe by imaging how the